WTHS: Converting to FM broadcasting

 A student project to replace the aging AM carrier current station was started in the fall of 1979 by freshman Richard Kennedy.
 Tentative approval to move forward on this proposal was passed by the Hope College Student Congress on Monday, November 24, 1980.
 Under the advice of WZZM-TV Chief Engineer Dale Wolters (his father, Dr. Edward J. Wolters, taught Classics at Hope College for 40 years, retiring in 1966), E. Harold Munn and Associates of Coldwater was retained to do a feasibility engineering study.
 The application to the Federal Communications Commission was tied up when a newly founded Zeeland-based church attempted to secure the license for 89.9, thus delaying the actual official sign-on date until Friday, September 27, 1985.

 The call signs "WLQX" ("The Lakeshore's Alternative") and "WMCH" ("West Michigan's Alternative") were proposed, but later it was decided to apply for WTHS, as it was closer to the original "WTAS" call letters.
-The reason for the new callsign was that the WTAS-FM callsign was used at the time by a station in Crete, Illinois.
-That station since changed its callsign to WYCA.
-WTHS FM 89.9 ("We're The Hope Station") was licensed to operate with 1,000 watts (directional) at 199 feet (154 feet above average terrain).
+The WTAS-FM call sign was used at the time by a station in Crete, Illinois.
+That station since become WYCA.
+WTHS-FM 89.9 ("We're The Hope Station") was licensed to operate with 1,000 watts (directional) at 199 feet (154 feet above average terrain).
 New studios in the DeWitt Center were built adjacent to the theater.

 Celebrating 50 years of broadcasting, WTHS relocated into the newly constructed Martha Miller Global Center for Communication, with the official dedication held on Wednesday, January 24, 2007.
-These facilities feature "state-of-the-art" professional equipment, with DAD (digital audio delivery) software by ENCO of Southfield, used by some of the leading stations and networks in radio and television.
+These facilities continue to feature "state-of-the-art" professional equipment, with DAD (digital audio delivery) software by ENCO of Southfield, used by some of the leading stations and networks in radio and television.

 WTHS continues to thrive as an alternative rock station, operating 24 hours, 365 days a year.